SoSeDiK/YAGS/README.md

 - Hold `1-5` keys to switch characters.
   - I can not be the only one who have chosen the wrong character in the past, and had to rage spam my keyboard to get another character asap, right?
 RIGHT?!
 - Press `MMB` to toggle AutoWalk!
   - Press `RMB` to toggle sprint while auto walking.
-Hold `RMB` to continiously run instead of dashing (useful to start Bunnyhopping).
+Hold `RMB` to continuously run instead of dashing (useful to start Bunnyhopping).
   - `LShift` can be used too for manual sprinting.
 - Press `H` to toggle Vision!
   - Makes it much easier, less annoying, and had to be done since `MMB` was changed.